 1. Decide What You Want to Do in Life

 Did I hear anyone say, “Duh”?

 Sorry if that seems obvious.
 But it is not as clear for all of us as we wish it were.

 From middle school through high school, I was sure I wanted to be a parapsychologist.
 The Ghostbusters movie later fueled my fire, but by then I had learned that there were no degrees like that—at least not from any colleges my parents were willing to pay for.

 Then I spent four years thinking I wanted to be a petroleum engineer, and I got a degree in that field.
 When oil prices dropped to $12 per barrel in 1986, I had second thoughts and went on to earn an MBA.

 Then, after almost five years in corporate America, I went on a journey of serial entrepreneurism (yep, it’s a word), which took me from running three staffing firms, to the fool’s dream of multi-level marketing success, to running a non-profit, then into real estate where I was sure I’d found my niche—about nine different times over 18 years.

-I won’t bore you with further details (wait, perhaps that ship sailed several paragraphs back), but it took me until my early fifties to be absolutely certain of what I was called, and designed, and destined to do.
+I won’t bore you with further details (wait, perhaps that ship sailed several paragraphs back), but it took me until my early 50s to be absolutely certain of what I was called, and designed, and destined to do.
 (I’m doing it now and loving every day of it.)

 Not so with Bill Gates.
 Bill followed his dad’s footsteps into prelaw (at Harvard), but he didn’t last long.
 His childhood fascination with computers overtook him, and he shifted to rigorous math and computer courses.